Pigmassacre/mBreak/specs2/11_shadow_system.md

 Shadow* CreateParticleShadow(ShadowManager* manager, void* parent, Rectangle* parent_rect, Color color);
 ```

+Particle shadows have custom colors and are set to linger and fade out when the particle is destroyed.

 ### Trace Shadow

 Shadow for trace effects, which may linger after the trace is gone: